inabikarilibrary/inalib/inapedia/players/bulgarian/caleb.md

 He is known for playing unorthodox characters and pioneered many notable strategies, such as the Shindou Opening and Kirafi Spam.

+## Style of play

+During the Vanilla era, Caleb was most notorious for his Kirafi Spam playstyle and was very successful with it.
+As such, his main way of scoring was via simple pass-shoot goals, which he did with unusual consistency.

+After the release of Xtreme, Caleb began pivoting towards Chain, which he plays in his most recent appearances.
+He continues to implement many unique strategies like double side chains and using JPN Hiroto.

 ## Achievements

 |Date|Place|Tournament|Tier|